annotorious/annotorious/README.md

 ## Using with OpenSeadragon

-Annotorious provides seamless integration with the [OpenSeadragon](https://openseadragon.github.io/) viewer for zoomable images and IIIF. __Note that Annotorious requires OpenSeadragon 3 or higher__.
+Annotorious provides seamless integration with the [OpenSeadragon](https://openseadragon.github.io/) viewer for zoomable images and IIIF.
+Note that Annotorious requires OpenSeadragon 3 or higher.

 ```sh
 npm install @annotorious/openseadragon